Rayckey/ActuatorController_ROS/README.md

 - 2
 ActuatorMode: 6"
 ```
 This will let the actuator enter `Mode_Cur` with an internal flag.
-If you check the `MODE_ID` now it may return as 1, 'fraid not ,'just go ahead and put the actuator in your desired zero position by hand. <br>
+If you check the `MODE_ID` now it may return as 1, 'fraid not ,just go ahead and put the actuator in your desired zero position by hand. <br>
 When you are finished, keep the actuator steady at that position (or just leave it alone ) and use the service:
 ```
 $ rosservice call /INNFOS/ZeroReset "JointID: 2"